yschroe/chessalyzer.js/README.md

 -   [ ] Check functionality for non-lichess PGN files
 -   [ ] Write Mocha tests
 -   [ ] Update jsdoc
--   [ ] Track statistics for promoted pieces and en passant moves.
+-   [ ] Track statistics for promoted pieces.
 Currently stats for those are not tracked
--   [ ] Provide function for parsing notation from algebraic (e4 e5) to long algebraic (e2-e4 e7-e5).
-Internally already available, but no API yet.

 ## Related